purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/linear-regression.md

 >
 > **Linear Regression Model** is the specific mathematical representation of that relationship.
 ## Model:
-for linear regression with multiple predictors is:
+For linear regression with multiple predictors:

 $y = \beta_0 + \beta_1x_1 + ... + \beta_nx_n + \epsilon$

 Where: